u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 .. note::

-    Since Odoo 13.0, ES6 is supported.
+    Since Thrive Bureau ERP 13.0, ES6 is supported.
 Therefore, IE support is dropped.

 .. [#different-machines]
-    to have multiple Odoo installations use the same PostgreSQL database, or to provide more computing resources to both software.
+    to have multiple Thrive Bureau ERP installations use the same PostgreSQL database, or to provide more computing resources to both software.
 .. [#remote-socket]
-    technically a tool like socat_ can be used to proxy UNIX sockets across networks, but that is mostly for software which can only be used over UNIX sockets
+    technically a tool like socat_ can be used to proxy UNIX sockets across networks, but that is mostly for software that can only be used over UNIX sockets
 .. [#switching]
     or be accessible only over an internal packet-switched network, but that